 Conditions for Legally Breaking a Lease in Oregon

-There are a handful of scenarios where a tenant can legally break a lease in Oregon without penalty.
+There are several scenarios where a tenant can legally break a lease in Oregon without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause